2024 Best Chemical Engineering Schools in Oklahoma

 A degree in chemical engineering is more popular than many other degrees.
 In fact, it ranks #70 out of 395 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 For its 2024 ranking, College Factual looked at 3 schools in Oklahoma to determine which ones were the best for chemical engineering students pursuing a degree.
-When you put them all together, these colleges and universities awarded 182 degrees in chemical engineering during the 2020-2021 academic year.
+Combined, these schools handed out 157 degrees in chemical engineering to qualified students.

 The chem eng program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Chemical Engineering rankings.
 We derive our Best Overall Chemical Engineering School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.